-Some private fund managers which used to manage a single type of assets are seeking to broaden the scope of assets and product types under management.
-Many fund managers started to deploy multiple investment and asset management strategies, including different investment stages and objectives and different product types.
+Some private fund managers who used to manage a single type of asset are seeking to broaden the scope of assets and product types under their management.
+Many fund managers started to deploy multiple investment and asset management strategies, including different investment stages, objectives and different product types.